 “It’s not in the U.S.’s interest to see the GCC sort of unravel,” Allison Wood, an analyst with Control Risks in Dubai, said.
 “That would be very destabilizing in a region that’s already very unstable.”

 Qatar’s population is smaller than Houston’s, but it’s the world’s biggest seller of liquefied natural gas and has a sovereign wealth fund with stakes in global companies from Barclays Plc to Credit Suisse Group.
-It also exerts regional influence by sponsoring the Al Jazeera television network, which has angered Saudi Arabia some allies with its criticism of autocratic governments -- except Qatar’s -- and sympathy for the Muslim Brotherhood, especially in Egypt.
+It also exerts regional influence by sponsoring the Al Jazeera television network, which has angered the Saudi bloc with its criticism of autocratic governments -- except Qatar’s -- and sympathy for the Muslim Brotherhood, especially in Egypt.